CrunchyData/pg_featureserv/doc/content/usage/security.md

 weight: 500
 ---

 The basic principle of security is to connect the server to the database with a user that has just the access you want it to have, and no more.

 To support different access patterns, create different users with access to different tables/functions, and run multiple services, connecting with those different users.

 Start with a new, blank user.
-A blank user has no select privileges on tables it does not own.
-It has execute privileges on functions.
+A blank user will have no select privileges on tables it does not own.
+It will have execute privileges on functions.
 However, the user has no select privileges on tables accessed by functions, so effectively the user will still have no access to data.
 ```sql
 CREATE USER featureserver;
 ```

 ## Tables

-If your tables are in a schema other than `public`, you must also grant "usage" on that schema to your user.
+If your tables are in a schema other than `public`, you must also grant usage on that schema to your user.
 ```sql
 GRANT USAGE ON SCHEMA myschema TO featureserver;
 ```